-THE 101: Improv Contact hours: 30
+THE 101: Improv 1 credit, Lab

 Students engage in improvisation as a foundational performance tool and use improv to explore listening and reacting, interpretation of movement, and critical thinking.
 Exercises include short- and long-form improvisation, improvised scenes, character exploration, and opportunities to discuss issues affecting their cohort in an open and collaborative environment.